krzydzie/jug-gdansk-kotlin-webextensions/README.md

 ```

 ##### Sidebar coroutine support
-It is required only on the Client side as the Server listen to request and at once responses.
+It is required only on the Client side as the Server listens to a request and at once sends a response.
 The Client sends asynchronously a request and has to sleep until a response arrives.

 ```kotlin
 class MessageConsumerImpl : MessageConsumer {